nirswartz/My_Projects/README.md

 # myProjects
-Those are projects which I made
+Those are projects which I did during my studies in Tel Aviv University.